bonbonezz/articles/superagent.js.md

 # Superagent.js

-So, the superagent.js library is really worth to be looked at.
+So, the superagent.js library is worth to be looked at.
 Here is why:

 ### Simple, lightweight, explicit.